aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 ### Part Value Calculation

-The Part Value Calculation does NOT use any of the beacon's configuration information.
+The Part Value Calculation does NOT need any of the beacon's configuration information.

-Given a `plain string`, a prefix and an optional [beacon length](#beacon-length) :
+Part Value Calculation MUST take a string, a prefix, and an optional [beacon length](#beacon-length) as input, and return a string as output.

+The input string MUST begin with the provided prefix.

-If the [beacon length](#beacon-length) is provided, the part value MUST be the concatenation of the prefix and the [standardHash](#standardhash) of the `plain string` with the configured [beacon length](#beacon-length).
+If the [beacon length](#beacon-length) is provided, the part value MUST be the concatenation of the prefix and the [standardHash](#standardhash) of the input string with the configured [beacon length](#beacon-length).

-Otherwise, the part value MUST be the `plain string`.
+If the [beacon length](#beacon-length) is not provided, the part value MUST be the input string.